mschuchard/extended_stdlib/REFERENCE.md

 Data type: `Integer`

 The number of first elements to remove from the array.
+This must be a non-negative Integer.

 ### <a name="extended_stdlib--end_with"></a>`extended_stdlib::end_with`